The King Room at The Hari in Hong Kong

 The best Hong Kong boutique hotels to check out

 Looking for the best boutique hotels in Hong Kong?
 I did the research so you don’t have to!
-I spent the past few months booking and staying at some of the top boutique hotels in Hong Kong – these hotels are beyond-the-ordinary, offering you the perfect stay in Hong Kong.
+I Here are some of top luxury and boutique hotels in Hong Kong – these hotels are beyond-the-ordinary, offering you the perfect stay in Hong Kong.

 1. The Fleming